edwardkao6413/FlickrPicDownload/README.md

 # FlickrPicDownload: Useful tools for downloading image off different resolution from Flickr
-Made by Edward Kao, *First version is published on Sep 2025 on PyPi*
+Made by Edward Kao, *First version was published on Sep 2025 on PyPi*

 ## installation and requirements
 ### 1. Installation